 The University of Toronto Provost’s Postdoctoral Fellowship program provides funding to Graduate Faculties to increase opportunities for hiring postdoctoral fellows from underrepresented groups, specifically Indigenous and Black researchers.
 These fellowships will enable postdoctoral researchers to grow their scholarly profiles, undertake academic work at the University of Toronto, and strengthen the research environment at the University with diverse perspectives.

 This funding is designed to help the University compete with peer institutions for top-tier candidates, and to support the University in meeting its institutional goal of fostering increased diversity and representation at all levels of teaching, learning and research.
 Nominees must be nominated by their prospective Faculties/divisions following the timeline and processes outlined below.
 While the nomination/application process will normally begin with faculty advisors/mentors, funding for the successful nominees will be provided to their respective Faculty Research Office for administration.

-Read about the Spring 2019, Fall 2019, and Fall 2020 recipients of the Provost’s Postdoctoral Fellows on the PPFP webpage.
+Read about the recipients of the Provost’s Postdoctoral Fellows on the PPFP webpage.

-The award is open to both domestic and international post-graduates.
+The award is open to both domestic and international candidates.

 - Demonstrate academic excellence and high potential for success in their chosen fields;

 - Have obtained a doctoral degree, at the time the fellowship commences and normally within the last five years from the start of the fellowship; and

 - Not have held a Provost’s Postdoctoral Fellowship previously.